sagemathinc/cocalc/notes/final_push.md

 - (1:00?) [ ] deploy: run code that backs up all projects to DB
 - (1:00?) [ ] deploy: copy database over to new machines

+ [x] (0:30?)
+(0:05) the connection type takes up too much space still -- truncate at 9 chars.

+ [x] link in help to https://groups.google.com/forum/?fromgroups#!forum/sage-cloud [x] add link to https://github.com/sagemath/cloud for "bug reports".
+ [x] add a donation link
+ [x] add link to sagemath.org
+ [x] add link to sagemath facebook page
+ [x] add link to sagemath g+ page.
+ [x] (0:15?) make sure to install markdown2 into the Sage install on the base VM... and make sure that it doesn't get forgotten again!